reserect/Vorp_stores-Reserect-Public/README.md

 my own use before and Removed a few things that was not needed.
 This includes all the Trapper Stores Too.

+Didn't add the key images to the store images folder but they are in the database so added them seperatly
+Keyimages.zip

 Images.zip
 2455 images
 It may ask to overwrite if you want to keep your other images do not overwrite.